Badel2/badel2.github.io/_posts/2018-05-22-tuenti-challenge-8.md

 And the code is able to complete the submitInput!
 The runtime is pretty bad, about 3 minutes, so there must be room for optimization.
-I don't know if the algorythm is actually O(n^2), that's just something I read on stackoverflow while searching for optimizations.
+I don't know if the algorithm is actually O(n^2), that's just something I read on stackoverflow while searching for optimizations.

 If I had to rewrite the problem I would store the grudges and the cache in one